StevenMassaro/email/README.md

 ```
 Note that if the account you have specified in Bitwarden does not end in "gmail.com" or "aol.com", but is actually one of those accounts, you can add a custom field called "hostname" and specify the IMAP server address, like "imap.gmail.com".
 This is useful for custom domains that are hosted using GSuite.

+### Optional configuration settings:

+- `messageProcessingTimeoutSeconds`: number of seconds that should be spent processing each individual message before cancelling attempt to obtain message

 ## Steps to get Bitwarden IDs

 You must have the [Bitwarden CLI](https://github.com/bitwarden/clients) installed.